 Technology has made it easier for members of a marketing team to collaborate on projects without being in the same geographical location as it was before.
 Cloud computing allows them to manage content, organize data, and work together from any corner of the globe.
 This is particularly applicable to companies that serve vast regions and have people working on the same marketing strategies in different corners of the world.

 Businesses are leveraging the power of cloud computing to enhance collaboration and save on costs.
 You only get to pay for what you need and do not have to invest in storage servers and then run them, something that forms a significant part of the cost.

-Technology is defining the marketing field in a way like never before, and businesses have no option but to align their campaign to these changes if they do not want to surpassed by their competition.
+Technology is defining the marketing field in a way like never before, and businesses have no option but to align their campaign to these changes if they do not want to be surpassed by their competition.
 These changes are improving the way marketing is done since customers can get what they want due to improved visibility.